davidenetti/OffensiveWeb_notes/InformationGathering/commands.md

 The next step will be to launch gobuster using the dns module, specifying the following options:

 - dns: Launch the DNS module.
--q: Don't print the banner and other noise.
+- q: Don't print the banner and other noise.
--r: Use custom DNS server
+- r: Use custom DNS server
--d: A target domain name
+- d: A target domain name
--p: Path to the patterns file
+- p: Path to the patterns file
--w: Path to the wordlist
+- w: Path to the wordlist
--o: Output file
+- o: Output file

 Example of usage:
 - export TARGET="facebook.com"